dcunited001/dcunited001.github.io/_posts/2018-03-30-semioteleological-revolution-a-sociophysical-phase-change.md

 [Noumenon](https://en.wikipedia.org/wiki/Noumenon#Schopenhauer's_critique)

 ### (3?)
 Epistemic Morphology: Continuum Mechanics for the Metaphysical

+- (3) inferences based on the likely differential of epistemic structures. kant already developed this to some extent, if you understand his ideas.
+Kant's writing on epistemology essentially established a framework for reasoning about how knowledge evolves in the short term.

+#### What is known?
+How is it known?

+#### What are reasonable extrapolations based on what is known?

+#### What can be assumed to be a believable extrapolation, to various types of people, based on the distribution of knowledge in a society?

 - Kant's work on epistemology was critical towards the West's understanding of how ideas would evolve in the near future, if you